 Benefits of Setting Up a Small Business Retirement Plan in Pittsburgh, PA

-The particular, financial-based advantages to your Pittsburgh, PA small business retirement plan is dependent upon which plan you choose.
-However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of workers say that a retirement plan is a "very important" factor in job satisfaction, while employers reap the benefits both during tax season and in office productivity.
-Companies and employees will both enjoy:
+The specific, financial-based advantages to your Pittsburgh, PA small business retirement plan will largely be based on the specific plan you choose.
+That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+Over half of workers responded to a survey stating it is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
+Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:

 Employee Benefits